aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Fixes in version 0.17.7
+- Build script fix
+- Move min button icon to the left of text

 #### Fixes in version 0.17.6
 - Additional fixes to support upgrades.
 Upgrades from 0.17.1 and above are supported.
   Older versions will need to perform a fresh install to migrate to this version.